zx1239856/mogicPinyin/README.md

 # MogicPinyin
 Pinyin input method based on 2-gram and 3-gram models

+## Note
+Owing to the push size limit of Github, 3-gram trained file is removed.
+If you want to acquire the full version, please refer to my private git: https://git.inftyloop.tech:3443/zx1239856/intellipinyin

 ## Usage
 Make sure you have grabbed all the trained data in `trained` folder.
 You can change locations of files in config.py.
 Note character list and pinyin list files in data folder is also indispensable.
 ### Build